abbibrunton/notes/topics/cloud/modules/cloudconcepts/README.md

 This is how it looks for Azure:
 ![Fork >](https://imgur.com/cK3lnGv.png)

+### Consumption based pricing

+A *Consumption based pricing* is a service and payment scheme where the customer pays according to the amount of resources used.
+This is similar to how you would pay utilities companies for electricity/gas/water based on how much you've used it.

+The prices may have flat rates per resource or they could be varied rates for different component.

 ### Broad network access

 Access over network via *standard mechanisms* which would generally be taken to mean standard protocols like HTTP or